-Parliamentary Golf Group disappointed at HLF announcement and closure of Beckenham Place Park Golf Course
+All-Party Parliamentary Group for Golf disappointed at HLF announcement and closure of Beckenham Place Park Golf Course

-The Parliamentary Golf Group has expressed its extreme disappointment at both the closure of Beckenham Place Park Golf Course, and the confirmation of the Heritage Lottery Fund grant made yesterday, which seals the destruction of the course.
+The All-Party Parliamentary Group for Golf has expressed its extreme disappointment at both the closure of Beckenham Place Park Golf Course, and the confirmation of the Heritage Lottery Fund grant made yesterday, which seals the destruction of the course.

 The course, which was the first ever public golf course in England, and the only public course in central London, was closed by Lewisham Council as part of their proposed, potential, ‘improvements’ to Beckenham Place Park, using Heritage Lottery Fund money.